pkardas/notes/books/python-architecture-patterns/notes.md

 Domain service - this is the name for a piece of logic that belongs in the domain model but doesn't sit naturally inside a stateful entity or value object.

+## Chapter 5: TDD in High Gear and Low Gear

+Once you implement domain modeling and the service layer, you really actually can get to a stage where unit tests outnumber integration and end-to-end tests by an order of magnitude.

+Tests are supposed to help us change our system fearlessly, but often we see teams writing too many tests against their domain model.
+This causes problems when they come to change their codebase and find that they need to update tens or even hundreds of unit tests.

+The service layer forms an API for our system that we can drive in multiple ways.
+Testing agains this API reduces the amount of code that we need to change when we refactor our domain model.If we restrict ourselves to testing only against the service layer, we will not have any tests that directly interact with "private" methods or attributes on our model objects, which leaves us freer to refactor them.

+Most of the time, when we are adding a new feature or fixing a bug, we don;t need to make extensive changes to the domain mode.
+IN these cases, we prefer to write tests against service because of the lower coupling and higher coverage.

+WHen starting a new project or when hitting a particularly gnarly problem, we will drop back down to writing tests against the domain model, so we get better feedback and executable documentation of our intent.

+Metaphor of shifting gears - when starting a journey, the bicycle needs to be in a low hear, so it can overcome inertia.
+Once we are off and running, we can go faster and more efficiently by changing into a high gear.
+But if we suddenly encounter a steep hill or are forced to slow down by a hazard, we again drop to a low gear until we can pick up speed again.

+Rules of Thumb for Different Types fo Test:

+1. Aim for one end-to-end test per feature - the objective is to demonstrate that the feature works, and that all the moving parts are glued together.
+2. Write the bulk of your tests against the service layer - these end-to-end tests offer a good trade-off between coverage, runtime, and efficiency.
+3. Maintain a small core of tests written against your domain model - these tests have highly focused coverage and are more brittle, but they have the highest feedback.
+Don't be afraid to delete these tests if the functionality is later covered by tests at the service layer.
+4. Error handling counts as a feature - ideally, your application will be structured such that all errors bubble up to your entrypoints are handled in the same way.
+This means you need to test ony the happy path for each feature, and to reserve one end-to-end test for all unhappy paths.

+Express your service layer in terms of primitives rather than domain objects.